Semantic Regularization: Improve Few-shot Image Classification by Reducing Meta Shift: Semantic Regularization Network

 \subsection{Meta shift problem}

-During the meta-learning process, most of the existing methods only focus on the selected samples in the support and query sets ($\mathcal{S}$ and $\mathcal{Q}$) of the current task $T$ (such as 5-way, 5-shot classification), while ignoring the overall sample distribution within the training set $\mathcal{D}$.
-We spot that for different training tasks, support samples from the same class can be different as they are picked randomly from the entire training set $\mathcal{D}$.
-This leads to unstable episodic task training in meta learning.
-This unstable issue among meta learning tasks is defined as meta shift.
+During the meta-learning process, most of the existing methods only focus on the selected samples in the support and query sets ($\mathcal{S}$ and $\mathcal{Q}$) of the current task $\mathcal{T}$ ({\em e.g.,} 5-way, 5-shot classification), while ignoring the overall sample distribution within the entire training set.
+We spot that for different training tasks, support samples from the same class can be different as they are picked randomly from the entire training set.
+This leads to unstable episodic task training in meta-learning.
+This unstable issue among meta-learning tasks is defined as meta shift.

-For example, as mention in Section~\ref{sec:related_work}, the recent popular framework ProtoNet utilizes a feature embedding network to map all input samples in support set $\mathcal{S}_k ( \mathcal{S}_k \subset \mathcal{S})$ from the $k$-th class to a mean vector $c_k$.
-They take this as a class descriptor in the common feature space:
+For example, as mentioned in Section~\ref{sec:related_work}, the recent popular framework ProtoNet utilizes a feature embedding network to map the $m$-th class samples $\mathbf{X}^m=\{x^m_k ,k\in[1,2,\dots,K]\}$ to a mean vector $c^m$.
+They take this as a class descriptor in the common feature space (named class domain in this paper):

 where $f_{\mathrm{EM}}$ is the embedding function.